hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 * A reference to one or more Conditions may exist, but are not required
 * One and only one reference to the organization that delivers the intervention exists
 * All FHIR statuses are mandatory.
 Each of them should be drawn from the appropriate standard FHIR-ValueSet.
-* The reference to the care plan is mandatory if the intervention is repeating such as 'Madlavning i praksis på hold'.
+* The reference to the care plan is mandatory if the intervention is repeating such as 'Madlavning i praksis'.

 ## CarePlan
 The CarePlan is used whenever a prevention/health promotion care pathway is planned for a citizen in Danish municipalities.
 Care plan is a way to describe when a number of planned interventions are delivered together with a common schedule.

 ##### Attributes
+* A reference to the ServiceRequest, that started the CarePlan
 * A category code, which can be either 'Opfølgningsforløb efter §119' or 'Interventionsforløb efter §119'
 * The time where the CarePlan was granted
 * The time where the CarePlan was stopped
 * A reference to the Citizen
 * An explaination for cancelling the CarePlan before its completion
-* A timing consisting of a count, duration and durationUnit to express the time granted to the intervention e.g. "8 times with a duration of 60min"
 * A reference to the organization that delivers the intervention
 * Three FHIR status attributes (status, intent, activity.detail.status)